rim-osman/Data-Analysis-Portfolio/README.md

 I work with **SQL, Excel, and data visualization tools** to clean, analyze, and visualize data while improving data quality and supporting business stakeholders.

-I am actively interested in opportunities within **leading UAE banks and consulting firms**, where I can contribute to high-impact data and transformation initiatives in fast-paced, international environments.
+I am actively seeking opportunities within **leading organizations across the Gulf region (UAE, Qatar, and broader GCC), including banks and consulting firms**, where I can contribute to high-impact data and transformation initiatives in fast-paced, international environments.

 Here is my CV in [pdf](https://github.com/rim-osman/Data-Analysis-Portfolio/blob/main/CV.pdf)